varabyte/kobweb/README.md

 Our goal is to provide:

 * an intuitive structure for organizing your Kotlin website or web app
-* automatic handling of routing between pages
+* Automatic handling of routing between pages
 * a collection of useful _batteries included_ widgets built on top of Compose HTML
 * an environment built from the ground up around live reloading
 * static site exports for improved SEO
-* support for responsive (i.e. mobile and desktop) design
+* Support for responsive (i.e. mobile and desktop) design
-* out-of-the-box Markdown support
+* Out-of-the-box markdown support
 * a way to easily define server API routes and persistent API streams
-* a growing collection of general purpose utilities added on top of Compose HTML ([learn more▼](#improvements-to-the-compose-html-library))
+* a growing collection of general-purpose utilities added on top of Compose HTML ([learn more▼](#improvements-to-the-compose-html-library))
-* an open source foundation that the community can extend
+* an open-source foundation that the community can extend
 * and much, much more!

 Here's a demo where we create a Compose HTML project from scratch with Markdown support and live reloading, in under